-One year later, on July 14, 1790, the Fête de la Fédération was a huge feast that was held as an official event to celebrate the uprising that had occurred the year before.
-The storming of the Bastille was seen as the start of the French Revolution.
-Having established a new government by the people with separation of powers, the newly-free French were ready to celebrate!
+One year later, on July 14, 1790, the French held the Fête de la Fédération.
+This was a huge feast.
+It honored the uprising that had taken place the year before.
+Since then, the French people had set up a new government by the people.
+They were ready to celebrate!